begavett/Rbasics/README.md

 # Orientation to the files in this repository

-1. The .Rmd and/or .Rpres files are the source files used to generate the other files.
+1. The .Rpres files are the source files used to generate the other files.
 R Markdown is used to embed R code with other text and to format the results as desired.
 2. .md files are formatted to be viewed here on GitHub.
 3. .html files are formatted so they can be viewed as slideshows in the browser.
 Clicking on the .html file shows the underlying html syntax.
 To view the html files as presentations in your browser, go to [https://htmlpreview.github.io/](https://htmlpreview.github.io/).
   + Presentations can also be found at these links:
       - [R basics 1](https://rpubs.com/begavett/Rbasics1)
       - [R basics 2](https://rpubs.com/begavett/Rbasics2)
-4. .R files contain just the R syntax used in the examples, without any of the added text content.